Rumer Willis Gushes Over Mom Demi Moore’s Instagram Skills: ‘She’s Amazing, She’s Killing It’

 “You know, her with all of her dogs and just being silly, so I think it’s time that the world gets to see it too,” Willis continued.

 According to her Instagram feed, Moore just got her very own Instagram account and posted her first video on the social media platform on October 12.
-In the first video, Moore shows off a lovely maroon colored dress and hat from Stella McCarthy, that she says she wore to a recent wedding.
+In the first video, Moore shows off a lovely maroon-colored dress and hat from Stella McCarthy, which she says she wore to a recent wedding.
 She twirls to give fans a full look at the outfit and in the caption of the image, she dedicates the post to her daughters, who have been trying to get her in the “InstaSwing.”

 View this post on Instagram